mmesoai/Omarim-AI/src/OMARIM_AI_SYSTEM_ARCHITECTURE.md

 This is the "brain" of Omarim AI, containing all the Genkit flows and tools.

 - **`generateFeatureMarketingAssets`:** The new core marketing engine that can generate a landing page and social campaign for any feature, turning it into a sellable product.
-- **`automatedAiCallingServiceFunnel`:** The autonomous funnel specifically for marketing and selling the AI Call Center service.
+- **`automatedAiCallingServiceFunnel`:** The autonomous funnel specifically for marketing and selling the AI Calls Agent service.
 - **`answerCustomerQuery`:** The core logic for the AI Calls Agent, answering questions based on a provided blueprint.
 - **`getCall`:** A tool to simulate receiving an inbound phone call.
 - **`autonomousLeadGen`:** Finds and qualifies leads.
 - **`automatedDigitalProductFunnel`:** The complete A-to-Z digital product creation and marketing flow.
 - **`interpretCommand`:** The core NLU engine for the chat and voice interfaces.
 ...and all other previously established flows.